 2 x Doktorarbeit

-The lab is interested in signal transduction pathways regulating different aspects of myogenesis and formation/maintenance of neuromuscular synapses.
+The lab is interested in signal transduction pathways regulating different aspects of muscle stem cells, myogenesis and formation/maintenance of neuromuscular synapses.

 Selected Previous Work

 Here, we elucidated the role of canonical Wnt signaling activity in adult muscle fibers using a well-established Axin2-lacZ reporter mouse paradigm.
 In these mice, canonical Wnt signaling is reflected by lacZ expression under control of the endogenous Axin2 promoter.
 We detected active canonical Wnt signaling (1) in myotubes derived from cultured C2C12 cells or murine primary myoblasts, (2) in muscle fibers of type IIa and, most likely, type IIx, (3) at neuromuscular synapses and (4) during regeneration of skeletal muscle after injury.
 Interestingly, YAP/Taz/Tead1-mediated signaling accompanied canonical Wnt signaling in adult muscle fibers.

 Here, we asked whether CSNK2 phosphorylates TOMM22 in skeletal muscle fibers of mice and whether this influences mitochondrial physiology.
 We show that (1) CSNK2 phosphorylates TOMM22, (2) CSNK2-dependent TOMM22 phosphorylation is not involved in the regulation of mitochondrial protein import in vitro, (3) skeletal muscles from skeletal muscle Csnk2-beta cKO mice contain dysfunctional mitochondria, and (4) mitophagy markers are involved in the removal of impaired mitochondria.